Digital Entrepreneurship

 The Rise of Digital Business Models

-According to a literature review by Zaheer et al. (2019), the specific focus on 'digital entrepreneurship' is relatively new, gaining traction around 2013.
-Before that, research focused primarily on the transformation of existing business models due to the internet and e-commerce.
+According to a comprehensive literature review by Zaheer et al. (2019), the specific academic and practical focus on 'digital entrepreneurship' is a relatively recent phenomenon, only truly gaining mainstream traction around 2013.
+Prior to this inflection point, scholarly research focused primarily on the digitization and gradual transformation of existing brick-and-mortar operations, largely viewing the internet and early e-commerce platforms as supplementary distribution channels rather than entirely foundational ecosystems.

 Distinguishing Digital from Traditional Ventures

-There has been a growing movement to distinguish digital entrepreneurship from traditional types of entrepreneurship.
-Kraus et al. (2019) identify six research themes central to this field:
+There has been an accelerating conceptual movement in academic literature to clearly distinguish digital entrepreneurship from traditional, physical-centric types of entrepreneurship.
+Rather than merely viewing technology as a supportive tool, researchers argue that digital artifacts and platforms fundamentally alter the nature of venture creation, scaling dynamics, and risk management.
+To systematically map this evolving landscape, Kraus et al. (2019) identify six interconnected research themes central to this distinct field:

 The Digital Entrepreneurship Ecosystem

-One of the most distinguishing features of digital entrepreneurs is that they operate in a digital entrepreneurship ecosystem (Elia et al., 2020).
-Unlike traditional geographic clusters, digital ecosystems comprise:
+One of the most defining and distinguishing structural features of modern digital founders is that they do not operate in geographical isolation; instead, they embed themselves within a highly interconnected digital entrepreneurship ecosystem (Elia et al., 2020).
+Unlike traditional industrial geographic clusters or localized business parks that rely heavily on physical proximity, these digital ecosystems are cross-border, modular, and instantly accessible.
+They primarily comprise:

 The first two sources of information and know-how are critical for digital entrepreneurs, especially since many do not have a formal business education, but often hail from technical fields or the arts.